liquidm/druid-dumbo/README.md

 ## Assumption / Notes

 * HDFS contains data in gzip'd files in [camus](https://github.com/liquidm/camus)-style [folders](https://github.com/liquidm/druid-dumbo/blob/master/lib/dumbo/firehose/hdfs.rb#L65)
-* database.json content is passed straight into [MySql2](http://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/MysqlAdapter.html)
+* [database.json](https://github.com/liquidm/druid-dumbo/blob/master/database.json.example) content is passed straight into [MySql2](http://api.rubyonrails.org/classes/ActiveRecord/ConnectionAdapters/MysqlAdapter.html)
-* sources.json uses keys in the format "service/dataSource" as established in [ruby-druid](https://github.com/ruby-druid/ruby-druid), see [example](https://github.com/liquidm/druid-dumbo/blob/master/sources.json.example#L27)
+* [sources.json](https://github.com/liquidm/druid-dumbo/blob/master/sources.json.example) uses keys in the format "service/dataSource" as established in [ruby-druid](https://github.com/ruby-druid/ruby-druid)

+## About verify

+Verify uses camus counters in HDFS to compare the total number of events in HDFS vs. in druid.
+To do this, there is a hard coded aggregation count named "events".
+If the count mismatches or the schema, an ingestHadoop task is spawned.

+## About compacting

+Compacting verifies segmentGranularity and schema.
+If a mismatch is detected, an ingestSegment task is spawned.

 ## About unsharding

 Druid does auto-merging of segments, however they must not be shared.
-That's why dumbo supports ```-m unshard``` to merge sharded segments together.
+That's why dumbo supports ```-m unshard``` to merge sharded segments together, i.e. it will spawn an ingestSegment job with sharding disabled.

 ## Contributing